Tawa Flat deviation: Flood and other risks

 To reduce the flood risk in the Tawa valley, the construction of the Johnsonville to Porirua Motorway in 1950 was used to create a series of dams on the eastern side of the valley to pond high water flows and release the water at a controlled rate.
 Stebbings dam in Glenside, near the north portal of No. 2 tunnel, was completed in 1994 to provide a similar function to control flood water from the west of Glenside.
 Some work has been done to cut banks away from the track to reduce the risk from small slips and to provide access for track maintenance machinery.

 Flooding remains a threat to the security of the railway line.
 Blackberry, gorse, scrub and trees near the railway line present a fire risk.

 In addition, the deviation is located in an earthquake prone region.
 It is built on reclaimed land from Wellington station to the southern entrance to No. 1 tunnel and crosses the Wellington fault as it enters the southern portal of No. 1 tunnel.
-The line then runs between two major fault lines, the Wellington and Ohariu faults, and is close to the Wairarapa fault, the Marlborough fault system, and the plate boundary between the Pacific and Australian plates.
+The line then runs between two major fault lines, the Wellington and Ohariu faults, and is close to the Wairarapa fault, the Marlborough fault system, and the plate boundary between the Pacific plate and Australian plate.
 It is built over a subduction zone where the Pacific plate passes under the Australian plate with the surface boundary to the east of the North Island and to the south in Cook Strait.
-Underground the plate boundary is about twenty kilometers below the deviation.
+Underground the plate boundary is about twenty kilometres below the deviation.
 Frequent earthquakes in the Wellington area increase the risk of subsidence, slips, falling trees and structures, and track displacement.
 The section of the line from Wellington station to Kaiwharawhara is exposed to tsunami risk.
 Following larger earthquakes, the line is closed for inspection causing disruption to passenger services.
 Since the opening of the deviation in 1935, no significant earthquake damage has occurred.